What are User Tokens?

 var myHeaders = new Headers();

-myHeaders.append("Authorization", `Bearer ${accessToken}`);
+myHeaders.append('Authorization', `Bearer ${accessToken}`);

 var graphql = JSON.stringify({

-"query ListBankAccounts { user { bankAccounts { user { bankAccounts { name }}}}}",
+query: 'query ListBankAccounts { user { bankAccounts { user { bankAccounts { name }}}}}',

 variables: {},